-Ref No: Sta ff Loan agreement em ployment at the scho ed to ool subject to the following terms and the schools ICT poli employed at the school and during an extended planned cy.
-All items must b e duration of their be returned to the 1.
+Ref No: Staff Loan agreement These items will be loaned toemployment at the school subject to the following terms and the schools ICT polic school on ceasing to be employed at the school and during an extended planned cy.
+All items must l e duration of their be returned to the .
 The device is for the work related use of the named member of staff to which it is issued.
-2. .
-Only School related apps may be installed onto the device or any authorised software (further details to follow).
+2. Only School related apps may be installed onto the device or any authorised software (further o letails to follow).
+The device remains the property of the School throughout the loan period issued, will be required to take responsibility for its care and safe keeping.
 3. The device remains the property of the School throughout the loan period.
 The member of staff to which it is issued, will be required to take responsibility for its care and safe keeping.
-4. 4.
-All loan items are covered by the School's Insurance, when at home or school, providing it is not left unattended.
+4. All loan items are covered by the School's Insurance, when at home or school, providing it is not left unattended.
 Devices should never be left in a vehicle as they are NOT insured on our policy.
 School will look to reclaim any lost assets.
-5. If left unattended th ne device should be in a locked room or secure area.
-6. 6.
-Due regard must be given to the security of the device if using other forms of transport.
-8. under no circumstar member of staff.
-Sta which may contain p Each member of sta compliance with the the schools compliance with the Data Protection Act and the schools compliance with the Data Protection Act and the school students be allowed to use the staff devices in a should also be cautious when using the device away from the school student data.
-The school sc f not directly super rom school particul e kept private to e vised by a arly with files 9.
-The device will be re ecalled from time to time for maintenance/ upgrade and monitoring. lte em Serial Number/ID Signed Out Date Returned Date 7575 4 4 4 4 4 - the terms and conditions in this agreement. · :e: Thi a policy chould be and in conjunction with the school's Safaguarding Pol icy and Procedure c (including Child
+5. If left unattended the device should be in a locked room or secure area.
+6. Due regard must be given to the security of the device if using other forms of f transport.
+In order to ensure the schools compliance with the Data Protection Act and t under no circumstances should students be allowed to use the staff devices i member of staff.
+Staff should also be cautious when using the device away fr which may contain personal student data.
+Each member of staff will have a username and password which should be compliance with the Data Protection Act. f not directly super com school particul vised by a arly with files 9.
+The device will be recalled from time to time for maintenance/ upgrade and monitoring.
+Item Serial Number/ ID Signed Out Date Returned Date I have read and agree to the terms and conditions in this agreement.
+I undertake to take due care of the device and return it when requested.
+Signed: Date: This policy should be read in conjunction with the school's Safaguarding Policy.